 We’ll buy a house next to anyone who promises free babysitting.

-Los Angeles is our primary home, but we visit Tucson often and spend vacations and holidays there.
+Los Angeles is our primary home, but we visit Tucson as often as possible, usually over holidays and long weekends.
+We love the desert.

 Yes.
 However, some birth families don’t wish to have contact, and that should be honored.
 But I believe adoptive parents should provide children with as much connection to their birth families as possible.